 When we think about mobile phones in our childhood days, we could easily remember one household name that spreads everywhere.
 Yes, that’s right Nokia was the Lord of the Rings.
 Even in the early twentieth century, Nokia brought their groundbreaking multimedia handset that is still fresh in our memory.

-Everything changes today and there is a whole story behind it, we don’t get to that rather than in this post we focus on the new tablet Nokia T20 with its good and bad and try to find out is there any sense to buy this new Tablet or its just device using the famous name.
+Everything changes today and there is a whole story behind it, we don’t get to that rather than in this post we focus on the new tablet Nokia T20 with its good and bad and try to find out is there any sense to buying this new Tablet or its just device using the famous name.

 The Nokia T20 is an affordable tablet made by HMD Global and they have combined everything well to offer a good and clean device smart enough to handle almost everything.

-A very practical design, good screen, adequate power in terms of RAM and processor, ok cameras for video calling, a huge all-day-long battery, and on top of that the clean and clear stock Android made T20 a perfect all-round Tablet great for professionals and students with their work from home schedules and online classes.
+A very practical design, good screen, adequate power in terms of RAM and processor, ok cameras for video calling, a huge all-day-long battery, and on top of that the clean and clear stock Android made the T20 a perfect all-round Tablet great for professionals and students with their work from home schedules and online classes.

 10.4 inch (26.42 cm) IPS LCD with Brightness boost,